-Furniture: Each piece of furniture that needs to be replaced because of student abuse will carry a \$50 fine and the replacement cost (mattress \$150, bed frame \$175, desk \$430, chair \$125, dresser \$430, screens \$40-\$125).
-Damaged furniture has a \$25 fine plus an additional repair cost.
+Each piece of furniture that needs to be replaced because of student abuse will carry a \$50 fine and the replacement cost (mattress \$165, bed frame \$225, desk \$430, chair \$125, dresser \$430, screens \$40-\$125, window shade \$90-\$240).
+Damaged furniture has a \$50 fine plus an additional repair cost.
 Furniture may not be brought outside.
 Any furniture found outside will be removed.
-Residents responsible for taking furniture outside will be charged a fine.
-If the responsible student(s) cannot be identified, residents from the area where the furniture was housed will be billed.
+The resident(s) responsible for taking furniture outside will be charged a fine.
+If the responsible student(s) cannot be identified, residents of that house or dorm will be charged a replacement or repair fine.
 Other damages will be charged at the replacement/repair cost plus a fine of \$50.
 Students are charged the full cost for missing furnishings.
-Fines are assessed for having to remove any additional furnishings found in rooms that do not belong to that room.
+Fines are assessed when SLC staff have to remove any additional non-SLC furnishings found in rooms at the end of the year.